Waidthaler/simplecli/README.md

 <!-- <a name="todo"></a>
 ## Todo
 * 2.1.0
-    * Added `textBoxSimple` as a convenience function for usage headers.
-    * Added more examples in the documentation.
+    * More code examples in docs
-    * Fixed missing graphics in documentation.

-* 2.0.0
-    * Code
-        * Optimize and cleanup
-        * Tests
-        * Publication and packaging scripts
-    * Documentation
-        * Include `textBox` and other text-handling function examples.
-        * Relate examples to common use cases.
-* 2.1.0
+    * document extraStyles
-    * Fixed-format display utilities
+* Fixed-format display utilities ???
 * Filename wildcard support
 * C version
 -->

 <a name="changelog"></a>
 ## Changelog

+2.1.0:

+* Added `outputHeader` as a convenience function for usage headers.
+* Added more examples in the documentation.
+* Fixed missing graphics in documentation.

 2.0.0: